TorGuard VPN Review 2023: How Good Is It?

 To access Settings, click on "more Settings".
-Tinkerers will find plenty of nice options here, however, some common features, such as split tunneling, are missing.
+There, tinkerers will find plenty of nice options, however, some common features, such as split tunneling, are missing.

-There are auto-start settings and a kill switch ("App Kill") for configuring which apps should automatically be closed if your VPN connection is interrupted.
+Auto-start settings and a kill switch ("App Kill") for configuring which apps should automatically be closed if your VPN connection is interrupted are also offered.
 The ability to select specific apps is practical, since closing a torrent program is more important than a music-streaming one.
-Should you want a classic kill switch, this can be found in the "Network" tab.
+Should you want a classic kill switch, this is available in the "Network" tab.

-TorGuard only comes with a handful of pre-configured features, but does offer tinkerers the ability to customize these to their preferences.
+TorGuard only comes with a handful of pre-configured features, but does offer tinkerers the ability to customize these.

 One of TorGuard's most interesting features is the ability to execute scripts before and after connections have been established.
-In this way, it's possible to start certain programs only after a VPN tunnel has been created and to automatically close them when you disconnect from the VPN.
+In this way, it's possible to start certain programs only after a VPN tunnel is in use and to automatically close them when you disconnect.